Dekadisk/dekadisk.github.io/_posts/2021-02-18-hyperspeed-rabbit-trailer.markdown

 A trailer for Hyperspeed Rabbit is now available on Youtube.
 No lies here, only in-engine footage!

 I am part of the team that worked on it, primarily as a **game designer** and **engine/gameplay programmer**.
 Hyperspeed Rabbit was developed using DirectX and PhysX only - it uses **our own engine**!
-The project can be downloaded on the team's official Gitlab, here : http://cpc.cx/tqQ
+The project can be downloaded on my Github, [here](https://github.com/Dekadisk/HyperspeedRabbit).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Xic0pLmI7JU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>